 Enterprise

-The plan includes unlimited workflow rule creation, data export & deletion, attachment controls, custom branding, cross-regional backups and priority support, and it integrates with Salesforce, Tableau, and Power BI.
+- Unlimited workflow rule creation, data export and deletion, attachment controls, custom branding, cross-regional backups, and priority support.

 Who Is Asana Best For?

-Asana will be a solid option for medium to large teams, as well as departments or businesses with multiple teams.
-It has a clear organizational structure, budget tracking capabilities, and unlimited storage, so it can handle complex, long-term projects with far-off deadlines.
-Asana’s wide range of task management features also means it can function capably as a Work OS – a central hub for a team or business’s day-to-day activities, as well as their project work.
+Asana’s wide range of task management features also means it can function capably as a Work OS — a central hub for a team or business’s day-to-day activities, as well as their project work.

 Asana is also perfect for larger businesses because of the number of ready-made integrations available.
 The larger your team, department or company, the more apps you’re likely to have – and spending big on software that doesn’t integrate with many (or any) of them will be a huge waste of time.
-Asana has a vast library of them that you can peruse before you even purchase the software.

 Due to its price tag, Asana is also best for teams with a sizeable software budget that want a truly premier project management solution.
 If you don’t have a large budget to work with, we’d recommend looking elsewhere.

-Price From All prices listed as per user, per month (billed annually) | Free Version | Verdict | |||||||
+| Price from All prices listed as per user, per month (billed annually) | Free version | Verdict | ||||||||

-Best for Budget Tracking | Best for Task Management | ||||||||
+| SPONSORED | Best for Budget Tracking | Best for Task Management | ||||||||

-| | | | | | | | | |
+| | | | | | | | | | | |

-A great task management system due to strong customizability and support team, with a generous free trial. | A great user experience all round, with an easy-to-use automation builder and great budget tracking capabilities. | Slick software with a highly powerful core and an AI assistant, plus a genuinely usable free tier for individuals. | A simple task-list-based project management platform with an acceptable free tier. | A feature-rich service with two plans for enterprises, and a free tier for new users to try. | A fairly-priced, stripped-down option best for small teams who need a central location for basic task management. | A great tool for spreadsheet-natives, which can take your Excel-based task planning to the next level. | A great value piece of software that’s ideal for tech, software development and engineering teams. | A solid project management solution with an attractive free tier for small teams and a very affordable premium plan. | A very basic, relatively limited software that’s a lot simpler than its competitors. |
+| A single AI-driven platform that centralizes strategy execution, powered by top-notch OKR capabilities. | A great task management system due to strong customizability and support team, with a generous free trial | A great user experience all round, with an easy-to-use automation builder and great budget tracking capabilities | Slick software with a highly powerful core and an AI assistant, plus a genuinely usable free tier for individuals | A simple task-list-based project management platform with an acceptable free tier | A feature-rich service with two plans for enterprises, and a free tier for new users to try | A fairly-priced, stripped-down option, best for small teams who need a central location for basic task management | A great tool for spreadsheet-natives, which can take your Excel-based task planning to the next level | A great value piece of software that’s ideal for tech, software development, and engineering teams | A solid project management solution with an attractive free tier for small teams and a very affordable premium plan | A very basic, relatively limited software that’s a lot simpler than its competitors |

-How did We Rate Asana, and Other Project Management Software?
+How Did We Rate Asana and Other Project Management Software?

 At Tech.co, we conduct independent research into all of the markets, products, software, and services we write about.